oldgalileo/shakti/README.md

   - [Selectors](#selectors)

 # Overview/Getting Started
 *NOTE*: This writeup assumes you have a Netflix account, and have written/can write the code to send the requests yourself.
-This an overview of how to use Shakti, and documentation thereof.
+Further clarification can be found in [Authentication](authentication/authentication.md) This an overview of how to use Shakti, and documentation thereof.

 If you have questions, comments, or concerns feel free to drop me an email: howard@getcoffee.io